 WIRING THE PUMP: This is as simple as wiring a new accessory on your truck (aux. lights, radar detector, CB radio, etc).
-We recommend you do your own research online for this, as there are several options available for the LML Duramax.
+We recommend you do your own research online on this, as there are several options available for different year models of the Duramax.
 The pump wiring is at your own discretion for your vehicle and personal safety.
-We used a Lumision Add-a-Circuit ATR Micro2 fuse-tap (Amazon) into slot #26 on our 2016 in the fuse box with a 5-amp micro-fuse.
-The pump draws less than 2 amps on start up.
-You need to find a fused circuit that only provides power when the key is in the start/run position.
-Your truck may be different.
-Be sure to test circuits with a multi-meter/test light to verify power during start/run.
+The pump draws less than 2 amps on start up, so your best bet is to have a fused circuit that only provides power when the key is in the start/run position.

-NOTE: Positive wire will always be yellow.
-Ground wire will always be black.
+NOTE: Positive wire will be either Red or Yellow.
+Ground wire is always black.